mirtiza09/personal-website/src/content/pages/about.md

 Continuous Discovery Habits - A Book on becoming better at Product experimentation.

 The Lean Startup - A blueprint for using the dexterity and flexibility of early stage startups to fail faster and leaner.

+## **My Curated Reading List (General):**

+Sapiens by Yuval Noah Harari

+21 Lessons for 21st Century by Yuval Noah Harari

+Behave by Robert Sapolsky

+Fallen Leaves by Will Durant

+Lessons from History by Will Durant

+The Prophet by Khalil Jibran

+The Alchemist by Paulo Coelho

+The Gulag Archipelago by Aleksandr Solzhenitsyn

+The Laws of Human Nature by Robert Greene